vaishnavi-parodkar/vaishnavi-parodkar/README.md

 ## 🌱 I’m currently Learning

 - Delving into the fundamentals of ReactJS
-- Enhancing my skills in Data Structures and Algorithms (DSA) with C
+- Enhancing my skills in Data Structures and Algorithms (DSA) with C++

 ## 🌱 What I'm Eager to Learn Next